032AbhishekChoksi/getx-projects-flutter/README.md

 # GetX Projects in Flutter

-This projects is about GetX
+This project is about GetX

 ![](https://github.com/032AbhishekChoksi/getx-playlist-flutter/blob/main/get.png)